GlebKolesnik/RegAuthCRUD_ASP.NET/README.md

    docker-compose down --volumes
 ## Project Architecture Overview

-The project follows a **layered architecture**, where the main logic is separated into different layers for better maintainability and scalability.
+The project follows a **layered architecture**, where the main logic is separated into different layers.

 ### Design Patterns

 1. **Repository Pattern**:
    - The **Repository** pattern is used to encapsulate data access logic.
 Each entity (like `Task` or `User`) has its own repository interface and implementation.
-This allows for:
-     - Separation of concerns: The business logic doesn't directly deal with database queries.
-     - Better testability: Since repositories can be easily mocked, it becomes easier to write unit tests.
-     - Centralized data access logic: All the database-related logic is contained in a repository, making it easier to maintain.

    Example:
    - `ITaskRepository` and `TaskRepository` handle operations related to `Task` entities (e.g., `AddTaskAsync`, `GetTaskByIdAsync`).